How to Make Alcohol from Sugar Cane

 juice will also ferment with natural yeasts from the air.

-fermented juice is put into a tank over a fire of bagasse to be heated.
+put into a tank over a fire of bagasse to be heated.

 The heat causes the juice to evaporate and the vapour passes